 The past can affect us, it can affect our health and wellness.
 The past can help form who we are, but it can not define us without our permission.
 It is important to deal with the history, and put it in its appropriate place, not wrap it and stuff it.

 Life is amazing, it is not over for me by any stretch of the imagination.
 I have many hopes and dreams still yet to fulfill.
+Today, 13 years after my injury that left me disabled physically, I am fully retired from the workforce.
+Being able to serve first responders, veterans, widows and orphans in some fashion has always been a part of my heart and passion.
+I attended Basic Chaplain Academy in December 2024 and today I am honored to be able to be of service to our county's first responders, as one of six county chaplains.
 It is an honor to share my journey with you, in hopes that you will be encouraged.

 We are not defined by what happened to us, but by what we do because of it:

-I found myself looking for a father figure or anyone who would love me, support me and allow me to love them back.
-After years of rejection and abuse, I searched for anyone who would validate me.
-The longing, the need to be wanted, that void and emptiness I tried desperately to fill.
-I was prime pickings for narcissistic men who were controlling and abusive.
+I found myself looking for a father figure or anyone who would love me, support me and allow me to love them back...
 It is true, what they say, someone says something enough and enforces it with pain, you begin to believe it.
 That search drove me on a journey that spanned over 40 years, years mostly full of heartache, disappointment, fear and abuse.

 This website uses cookies to help me provide you with better seamless service across my web pages and other links I am using.
 By continuing to use this site, you accept our use of cookies.